-What happens to an aging narcissist?
+What happens to narcissists as they age?
 Does karma finally catch up to them?
 Or do they start realizing how they have abused others?
-Let’s take a look at the fate of an elderly narcissus.
+Let’s take a look at the fate of an narcissist aging.

 The aging narcissist